 A kaitiaki is a person or group that is recognised as a guardian by the tangata whenua (tribal group with authority in a particular area) and is the person responsible for looking after something – a lake or a forest, for example.

 Kaitiakitanga also applies to valued items like family heirlooms such as korowai (cloaks), mere pounamu (greenstone clubs) and books about whakapapa (genealogy).

-Kaitiakitanga is being rediscovered and explored.
-Tribal groups are working to respond to environmental problems, and to renew their own knowledge, culture and experience.
+Today, new generations are rediscovering and exploring kaitiakitanga.
+Iwi and hapū (tribal groups) are working to respond to environmental problems, and to renew their own knowledge, culture and experience.

-The practice of Kaitiakitanga allows Māori and non-Māori alike to reflect on the notion of kinship with nature, and how this idea might be useful in an environmentally threatened world.
+The practice of Kaitiakitanga allows Māori and non-Māori alike to reflect on the notion of kinship with nature, and how this idea might be important in an environmentally threatened world.

-The native Kauri is one of the largest species of tree in the world and can live for over 2,000 years.
-Māori consider the Kauri to be the kings of New Zealand’s forest.
-The straight-grained wood was prized by European settlers as spars for sailing ships and became popular in construction.
+The native Kauri is one of the largest species of tree in the world.
+Kauri trees can live for over 2,000 years.
+Māori consider the Kauri to be the kings of Aotearoa/New Zealand’s forest.
+European settlers prized the straight-grained wood as spars for sailing ships and became popular in construction.
 With logging, large areas of native forest soon dwindled.
-Today the patches that remain are being carefully protected, and the forest is being restored.
+Today, kaitiaki are carefully protecting the patches that remain, and restoring the forest.